Configuring a Fabric connector in Azure

 In this section, you configure FortiGate SDN (Fabric) connector for use with Azure.

 In the FortiGate interface, these connectors are called Fabric connectors and are SDN connectors that provide integration and orchestration of Fortinet products with key SDN solutions.
 The Fortinet Security Fabric provides visibility into your security posture across multiple cloud networks, spanning private, public, and Software as a Service (SaaS) clouds.
+In software-defined networks like Azure, dynamic objects and resources can be cumbersome to secure using traditional firewall policies.
 By using the Fabric connector for use with the Azure IaaS, changes to attributes in the Azure environment can be automatically updated in the Security Fabric.
+This helps integrate and orchestrate FortiOS IPv4 policies going forward.

 Before installing and configuring the Azure Fabric connector, the following Azure infrastructure and Fortinet FortiGate-VM components should be in place: